decarbonization/gfx/Info/Core-Language.md

 * `=> ( val word|[word] -- )`: binds `val` to the `word`.
 E.g. `12 'twelve =>` or `1 2 3 ['one 'two 'three] =>`.
 Used to introduce variables or create new named functions.
 In addition to this function, it is possible to introduce variables like `12 =>twelve`.
 The form is `=>`_name_.
 * `set! ( val word -- )`: updates the binding referred to by `word` to `val`.
 Creates a new binding if `word` does not already exist.
 E.g. `13 'twelve set!`.
 Always updates the top most variable with the name `word`.
 * `destruct! ( vec -- ... )`: pushes each value contained in `vec` onto the stack.
 E.g. `[1 2 3] destruct ['one 'two 'three] let`.
+* `__recurse ( -- )`: Resets the execution of the current function to the beginning.
+Only usable within an interpreted function.
+Provides a means of using constant-space tail-recursion.
+Using this function outside of the appropriate context will raise an exception.

 ##Stack Functions